bcrestel/bcrestel.github.io/_posts/2021-01-11-Notes_for_CNN_course_by_deeplearning.ai.md

 Notation: Image 6 x 6 x 3 = (height, width, channels).
 Number of channels in image and kernel must be equal.

-Really this 2d convolutions repeated over a stack of 2d images.
+Really this is 2d convolutions repeated over a stack of 2d images.
 Not really a 3d convolution.
 You could imagine having an image of dim 6 x 6 x 6, and convolve along the third dim also.